It’s crazy how little daily actions turn into our habits.

 Do not: Overspend by using your credit card

-Create a budget (or use an online tool like Personal Capital) to help you.
+Create a budget to help you.
 If you can’t say exactly what you spent on clothes last month or what you think you’ll spend on gas next month, you’re not in control of your money; your money is in control of you.
 And if you’re charging things on your credit card and not paying it off every month, it’s even worse.
 So, get in the habit of tracking everything you spend.

 4. Do: Read 15 minutes every day